delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 When requesting in person, here are the steps to be taken by the requesting party;

-• Visit the records department in the county the divorce took place.
+• Visit the records department in the county where the divorce took place.

-• Provide personal name and other necessary information or fill forms
+• Provide your personal name and other necessary information, or fill out forms

-• Provide record details like names of parties and date of divorce.
+• Provide record details like names of parties and the date of divorce.

 • Pay fees to obtain copies